Best Japanese Graded Readers: Our Top 11 Picks for All Language Levels and Learning Styles

 “A Japanese Reader: Graded Lessons for Mastering the Written Language”

-This one might look a little old-school at first, but don’t dismiss it just yet.
-The impressive range of formats, styles and reading levels here could be just what you needed to diversify your Japanese knowledge.
-You’ll get to read newspaper clippings, essays on Japanese customs and history and even sample texts from famous 20th-century (the not-so-distant past) Japanese literature.
+This Japanese reader has an impressive range of formats, styles and reading levels.
+Within its pages, you’ll find newspaper clippings, essays on Japanese customs and history and even sample texts from famous 20th-century (the not-so-distant past) Japanese literature.
 But it’s far more expansive than that—there are 75 lessons in total, and each one corresponds to a unique text.

-The lessons appear in order of difficulty, and will work you up from beginner skills (such as mastering kana) to advanced knowledge of Japanese language and culture.
+The lessons appear in order of difficulty, and work up from beginner skills (such as mastering kana) to advanced knowledge of Japanese language and culture.

 “First Japanese Reader”